CDCgov/dibbs-vm/README.md

   - [License](#license)

 ## Overview
-DIBBS (Data Ingestion Building Blocks) VM (Virtual Machine) is a project that aims to provide a VM that can be used to run the DIBBS software stacks.
+dibbs-vm (Data Ingestion Building Blocks - Virtual Machine) is a project that aims to provide a VM that can be used to run the DIBBS software stacks.

 ## Searchable Documentation
 _Coming soon!_